Rose of the Prophet

-The Rose of the Prophet is a trilogy of fantasy novels by Tracy Hickman and Margaret Weis.
+Rose of the Prophet is a trilogy of fantasy novels by Tracy Hickman and Margaret Weis.
 Cover art and interior illustrations by Larry Elmore.

 Reception

 Jared Shurin of Pornokitsch has lauded the series for its progressive, inclusive characterization and its nuanced setting, while faulting its plot and dialogue; ultimately, Shurin judged it to be "yet another epic fantasy" — "silly and inclusive; diverse and dumb; enjoyable, commercial, and utterly ordinary" — whose value is its mediocrity.

 The series

 The novels were originally published in the United States by Bantam Spectra, the Science-Fiction division of Random House.